 Gather your supplies and your thoughts as you put everything else out of your mind.

-Read the scriptures, make observations as you go, record any insight.
+Read the scriptures, make observations as you go, write the scripture.

 Ask yourself how does this text apply to my life?